shakehd/Abstract_KNN/doc/doc.typ

 $k-1$.
 We use induction on $k$ to prove this:

- - (*$k=1$*): In the first iteration of the loop the queue contains all the paths composed vertices with empty $mono("predecessors")$ which are of length 0 and surely are valid by definition.
+ - (*$k=1$*): In the first iteration of the loop the queue contains all the paths composed vertices $bold(s)$ such that $predv(bold(s)) = emptyset$ which are of length 0 and surely are valid by definition.

 - (*$k=h+1$*): At iteration $h + 1$, the paths inside the queue at
-  5 are obtained by extending all the paths in the queue in the $h$-th iteration with every safe vertex among the adjacent of the path's last vertex.
+  line 5 are obtained by extending all the paths in the queue in the
+  $h$-th iteration with every safe vertex among the adjacent of the path's last vertex.
 By induction hypothesis the queue in the $h$-th iteration contains all the valid paths of length $h-1$ and so in the
-  $h+1$ iteration the queue contains all the valid paths of length
+  $h+1$ iteration, by definition of safe vertex, the queue contains all the valid paths of length $h$.
-  $h$.

 This means when the method returns, at iteration $n$, the queue contains all the possible valid path of length $n-1$.]